-- 4. "Holdover" an employee ordered to remain on duty past the regularly scheduled time to go off duty shall receive a minimum of one (1) hour of overtime at 1.5 times their straight time rate of pay. - 5.
-Effective July 1, 2015, any time previously accrued and categorized as Compensatory Time will be transferred and re-categorized as "Time Due."
-Previously accrued comp time shall not be forfeited if it would otherwise exceed the 205 hour cap discussed below.
-The following procedure shall be followed for utilizing the Time Due/Comp Time option: - a.
-Accrual Limits: Accumulation of Time Due shall start at the beginning of each fiscal year.
-Time Due may be accumulated in increments of no less than 2 hours at a time.
+4. "Holdover" - an employee ordered to remain on duty past the regularly scheduled time to go off duty shall receive a minimum of one (1) hour of overtime at 1.5 times their straight time rate of pay.

+Subsection F. Time Due

+When an employee works overtime, he may elect to bank the hours as compensatory time (herein referred to as "Time Due") in lieu of receiving monetary compensation in that pay period.
+In consideration of the City offering this limited compensatory or Time Due benefit, the City and the Union agree, in furtherance of Section 7(o)(5) of the Fair Labor Standards Act, to place restrictions on the use of compensatory time under circumstances which they agree would constitute an "undue disruption" of the Department's operations.
+This banked time may be used to take time off at a future date when the leave calendar might otherwise be full and prevent normal scheduling of time off, or in the case of a personal emergency where time off is needed if a personal emergency should arise, hour for hour use is allowed if no overtime is required to cover the absence.

+Banked Time Due may be accumulated in increments of no less than one-quarter hours at a time.
 Time shall be banked at a rate of 1.5 times the number of hours worked (e.g., 24 hours worked equals 36 hours banked).
 A maximum of 205 hours may be held in the bank at any one time.

-If time worked is to be banked, all of it must be banked (i.e., if 7 hours worked, all 7 must be banked if electing to do so).
+If time worked is to be banked, all of it must be banked (i.e., if 24 hours worked, all 36 hours must be banked if electing to do so).
 However, if the full amount would cause the balance accrued to exceed the maximum 205 hours, only that which will bring the balance to 205 hours will be banked and the remainder will be paid as overtime.